kitschpatrol/yanki-obsidian/README.md

 ### Can I migrate my flashcard notes from one vault to another?

-Yes, but if you want to preserve your learning progress in Anki then this involves updating the "namespace" value either in the Yanki Obsidian advanced settings, or in Anki itself.
+Yes, but if you want to preserve your learning progress in Anki then this involves updating the "namespace" value either in the Yanki plugin's advanced settings, or in Anki itself.
 See the [namespace](#namespace) section for more information and please proceed with caution.

 ### Does Yanki work with Obsidian Sync?